eileentyz/code-valley-python-game/README.md

 # Code Valley - Where learning Python meets cozy gaming ᯓ★

+A cozy 2D Unity game where you learn Python programming through gameplay!

 Inspired by Stardew Valley, Code Valley combines the relaxing vibe of life simulators with the intellectual challenge of Python learning.

 ## Game Concept